 College of Liberal Arts & Social Sciences > Academics > Anthropology > Faculty > Alexandra Sumner

-Dr. Sumner is a lithic analyst and has been involved in archaeological research associated with Eastern Canadian Palaeo-Indian populations, the Palaeolithic of southern France, Israel, Egypt, and North Sudan, the Epi-Palaeolithic of Israel and the Neolithic of Jordan.
-She currently carries out research associated with the Earlier and Middle Stone Ages of South Africa and the Middle Paleolithic of China, as well as coordinating an archaeology educational programme in the Northern Cape of South Africa in association with researchers from the University of Toronto and the MacGregor Museum and Sol Plaatje University in South Africa.
+Dr. Sumner is a lithic analyst and has been involved in archaeological research associated with Paleoindian populations of Eastern Canada, the Palaeolithic of southern France, Israel, Egypt, and North Sudan, the Epi-Palaeolithic of Israel and the Neolithic of Jordan.
+She currently carries out research associated with the Earlier and Middle Stone Ages of South Africa and the Middle Paleolithic of China.
+While living and working in South Africa, Dr. Sumner helped form and coordinate an archaeology educational program in Kimberley, Northern Cape Province in association with colleagues from the University of Toronto, the MacGregor Museum and Sol Plaatje University.